gl6cier/glacier-waywall-config/README.md

 **Main feature list:**
 *  No color coding, no filter mirrors (should be compatible with proposed filter ban, taken from nyachloe's config)
-*  Separate remaps toggle for pie chart (F2 by default, needs some tinkering)
+*  Separate remaps toggle for pie chart
-*  Separate remaps in menu (F3 on side mouse in-game -> chat + backspace on that button in menus)
+*  Separate remaps in menu (F3 on side mouse in-game == chat + backspace on that button in menus) using state output

 I do plan on just generally updating this whenever I add something new to my config, I'm not actually sure how usable this is for anyone that isn't me but if it appeals to anyone go ahead xP